New England Journal of Medicine September 03, 2020

 Multicenter, US

-Outcome Rate of decline in the Amyotrophic Lateral Sclerosis Functional Rating Scale–Revised (ALSFRS-R) total score over 24 weeks.
+Outcome The rate of decline in the total score on the Amyotrophic Lateral Sclerosis Functional Rating Scale-Revised (ALSFRS-R) through 24 weeks.

 Study Limitations